© S I Richards

 ‘… pirates!’
 I say, too late.

-Dad freezes in his tracks: he’s totally exposed.
-He looks around at me in panic, not daring to move.
+Dad freezes in his tracks.
+In the broad moonlight, away from the cover of the trees, he’s totally exposed.
+He looks around at me in panic, not daring to go forwards or back.

-People appear on deck as if from nowhere and begin to climb the rigging, racing effortlessly to the top.
+People appear on deck as if from nowhere and begin to climb.
+Using the rigging around each mast as a ladder, they race effortlessly to the top.

 Dad’s clearly just as baffled as I am.
-He shrugs at me and whispers, ‘Well, I can’t see any weapons and they look harmless enough.’
+He shrugs at me and says, ‘Well, I can’t see any weapons and they look harmless enough.’

-The leader at the top table climbs up on his chair and angrily barks out an order.
-In an instant, the young man with the weapon finds himself surrounded.
-One of the men grabs his arm and twists it, forcing him to drop the knife.
-Another kicks it out of his reach.
+The leader climbs up on his chair, glowers down on the pair and angrily barks out an order.
+Almost immediately, the young man with the weapon finds himself surrounded by six beefy men.
+One of them grabs his arm and twists it, forcing him to drop the knife.
+Another man kicks it out of his reach.

-Still up on his chair the leader motions for silence which falls almost instantly.
-He gives his order so quietly that I can barely hear him.
-One by one the others repeat his words until they’re all whispering the same thing over and over like a chant:
+Still up on his chair the leader motions for silence which falls instantly.
+His next order, is so quiet that I can’t hear what he’s saying but, one by one, the others join in until they are all chanting the same thing over and over:

 ‘Walk the plank.
 Walk the plank.’